morgan4080/live_email_notification/README.md

 One group belongs to one user (One-to-One relationship between GROUPS and USER_GROUPS)

 Users and Groups have a one-to-many relationship.
 One user can have many groups.
 One group can only belong to one user.

-USER - PLANS

-One user can have one role (One-to-One relationship between USERS and PLANS)